tidyverse/tidyverse.org/content/blog/svglite-2-0-0/index.md

 </div>

 The additional speed is mainly achieved by no longer ensuring that the file is valid svg *while* it is being rendered.
-If you need this you can get the old behavior (and speed) back by setting `always_valid = TRUE` when opening the device.
+If you need this, you can get the old behavior (and speed) back by setting `always_valid = TRUE` when opening the device.
 You should however consider using [`svgstring()`](https://svglite.r-lib.org/reference/svgstring.html) instead of [`svglite()`](https://svglite.r-lib.org/reference/svglite.html) if you need to continuously access the svg while it is being rendered.

 ### File size

 svglite has always produced smaller files than the [`svg()`](https://rdrr.io/r/grDevices/cairo.html) device because of the difference in how text is encoded, but this has been improved on further with this release, mainly by being smarter about how to handle clipping regions in the plot.
-Another file size related feature in the new release is build-in support for SVGZ (gzipped SVG), simply by providing a file name with an `.svgz` extension:
+Another file-size-related feature in the new release is built-in support for SVGZ (gzipped SVG), simply by providing a file name with an `.svgz` extension:

 <div class="highlight">